Advanced Setup

 IAXPort (bindport): This is the UDP network port that your ClearNode uses to pass encoded voice data between nodes.
 The default is 4569 and if you only have one node on your network, that’s fine.
 If you have multiple nodes on your home or office network – each node needs to have a different IAX Port so they can work independently of each other.

 If you want to enable incoming connections to your node, you must forward this UDP port number through your WiFi or Ethernet router/firewall/hotspot.
-For outgoing connections only, this is not necessary.
+For outgoing connections, this is not necessary.

 Enable IAX from network (bindaddr): Turn this on to allow network connections to the AllStar Manager from outside of your node.
 You might want this for other mobile or desktop applications that can control AllStar.